anzbert/rusty_link/README.md

 ## Implementation

-Rusty Link currently wraps around all functions available in ['abl_link.h'](https://github.com/Ableton/link/blob/master/extensions/abl_link/include/abl_link.h) and makes them publicly available, except for the destructors, which are implemented on the Drop trait.
+- Rusty Link currently wraps around all functions available in ['abl_link.h'](https://github.com/Ableton/link/blob/master/extensions/abl_link/include/abl_link.h) and makes them publicly available, except for the destructors, which are implemented on the Drop trait.
+- The 'create' functions for abl_link and session_state have been renamed to 'new' to make the API more Rust-intuitive.
+- Functions have been implemented as methods on either the AblLink or the SessionState struct depending on which of the two the original C function mutates or uses as a parameter.
+- At this point, handling thread and realtime safety with Audio and App Session States is left up to the user, just like in the original library.
+- Ableton's documentation should mostly still apply to this library, since implementations have been copied as they were.
+- The function documentations have been copied from 'abl_link.h', except for the addition of the following safety warning for callbacks.

+## Safety

+The callbacks/closures are handled by the underlying Link C++ library and may be run at any time.
+Data races and hidden mutations can occur if a closure captures and uses local variables at the same time as another thread.

 ## Credits